pyrocko/pyrocko/doc/tutorials/gf_forward.rst

 Calculate forward model of thrust event and display wrapped phase
 -----------------------------------------------------------------

-In this example we create a :class:`~pyrocko.gf.seismosizer.RectangularSource` and compute the spatial static/geodetic displacement caused by that rupture.
+In this example we compare the synthetic unwappred and wrapped LOS displacements caused by a thrust rupture.

-We will utilize :class:`~pyrocko.gf.seismosizer.LocalEngine`, :class:`~pyrocko.gf.targets.StaticTarget` and :class:`~pyrocko.gf.targets.SatelliteTarget` in this example.

 .. figure:: ../_static/gf_static_wrapper.png
     :align: center
     :alt: Static displacement from a thrust fault calculated through pyrocko

     Synthetic LOS displacements from a south-dipping thrust fault.
 LOS as for Sentinel-1 satellite (Look Angle: 36., Heading:-76).
 Positive motion toward the satellite.
+Left: unwrapped phase.
+Right: Wrapped phase.

 ::